Procedural drama

-A procedural or procedural drama is a cross-genre type of literature, film, or television program which places emphasis on technical detail.
+A procedural drama or procedural is a cross-genre type of literature, film, or television program that places emphasis on technical detail.
 A documentary film may also be written in a procedural style to heighten narrative.
 A popular subgenre is the police procedural.
 Some dramas include a lab or high-tech conference room where the main characters meet to work out the problem.
-Shows usually have an episodic format that does not necessarily require the viewer to have seen previous episodes.
-Episodes typically have a self-contained (also referred to as stand-alone) plot that is introduced, developed, and resolved within the same episode.
+Television shows usually have an episodic TV format that does not necessarily require the viewer to have seen previous episodes.
+Each episode typically has a self-contained, stand-alone plot that is introduced, developed, and resolved in one episode.

 The procedural format is popular around the world.
-In 2011, the director of a TV consultancy said, "The continuing trend is for procedurals because they use a predictable structure."
+In 2011, the director of a TV consultancy said, "The continuing trend is for procedurals because they use a predictable structure".
 Due to their stand-alone episodic nature, they are more accessible to new viewers than serials.
 Self-contained episodes also make it easier for viewers to return to a show if they have missed some episodes.
 In general, procedural dramas can usually be re-run with little concern for episode order.
 Procedurals are often criticized for being formulaic.
 Procedurals are also generally less character-driven than serialized shows; however, some procedurals have more character emphasis than is typical of the format.
 Some may occasionally feature a storyline stretching over several episodes (often called a story arc).